-The most heart-breaking thing is seeing young children on the streets begging and selling various crafts.
-Of course they target tourists and just looking at them breaks you up. it’s important to look for businesses that display a “Childsafe” (http://www.childsafe-international.org) logo signifying they passed a training course in child protection.
-Giving street children money is not the right way to help.
-My friend Bhavia Wagner participates in a non-profit organization called Friendship with Cambodia whose mission is – “To respond to the suffering in Cambodia by providing humanitarian aid that empowers people to help themselves.
-Our wish is to live from our hearts, cultivate compassion, patience and tolerance, embody peace, act with kindness, work together and serve those in need.”
-The website is www.friendshipwithcambodia.org.
+The most heartbreaking thing is seeing young children on the streets begging and selling various crafts.
+Of course, they target tourists and just looking at them breaks you up.
+It’s important to look for businesses that display a “Childsafe” logo signifying they passed a training course in child protection.
+Giving street children money isn’t the right way to help.

 Bhavia published a book entitled Responsible Travel Guide Cambodia.
-She first visited Cambodia in 1991 and became increasingly involved in the country since then and visits often.
-She is on a craft buying trip this month (she sells the crafts in the US and returns all money to Cambodia).
+She first visited Cambodia in 1991 and has become increasingly involved in the country since then and visits often.
+She’s on a craft buying trip this month (crafts are sold in the US and all money is returned to Cambodia).
 I will meet up with her in Siem Reap.
 The book discusses subjects such as:

 - Responsible Spending – accommodation, transportation, ecotourism

-- Acting and Interacting – being respectful, giving money directly, the environment, ecotourism
+- Acting and Interacting – being respectful, giving money directly, protecting the environment

-If you are travelling to Cambodia, I highly recommend reading the book.
+If you’re travelling to Cambodia, I highly recommend reading the book.